5 Steps of How to Build Web Applications [Updated]

 Single-Page Applications (SPAs)

 Unlike traditional websites that load new pages, SPAs work differently – they load just once and update content dynamically.
 Think of Gmail or Twitter – when you click around, the page doesn’t refresh completely.
 Instead, it smoothly updates specific sections while keeping others intact.
 This makes SPAs feel quick and responsive, almost like using a desktop app.
+This is a popular choice for those wanting to build your own web application.

 Progressive Web Apps (PWAs)